 According to USDA forecasts for 2006, the average retail price of tomatoes in 2006 will be $1.59 per pound, whereas a batch of Covelli’s salsa, which contains 250 pounds of tomatoes, retails for $2,000 or $8 a pound.

 While he can rattle all the figures off in his head, he says, “I don’t balance my checkbook.
 It’s pretty simple.
 You just have to put in more than you take out.”
 He adds, “It’s the same reason I don’t make my bed.
 You’re just gonna sleep in it again.
 There’s no value added.”

 Then there’s the grind.
 Covelli says that no one wants to pay for quality, that sometimes the transactions at Green City can be adversarial.
 “People come up to you and they want to know why I’m charging three bucks a pound when they can pay less at the supermarket.
 I just want to tell them to shut up.”
 He says that in reality most of the people at Green City are nice, but you tend to remember “the ones that suck.”

 Tomatillos grow like weeds and are susceptible to larvae.
-After every rain, the pesticides run off and they have to be re-sprayed by hand.
+If you check here, you will know that after every rain, the pesticides run off and they have to be re-sprayed by hand.
 Contrary to popular belief, organic farmers still use pesticides, albeit microbial pesticides like Bacillus thuringiensis, or “Bt.”, a soil bacteria that is toxic to the larvae of several species of insects but not toxic to plants.

 Seedlings require organic fertilizers like a “stinky” fish emulsion that “gunks everything up.”
 Covelli questions this practice, suggesting that the chemical Miracle Grow is about as harmless as a Centrum vitamin, whereas the fish emulsion, which is derived from ground-up Lake Michigan fish, is probably full of mercury-laden carcasses.